How to screen tenants

 If you are going to take a criminal record into account, ask yourself: what was the offence?
 How long ago?
 Is it relevant to this tenancy?
 Has there been any evidence of rehabilitation?
 A serious recent conviction for property damage or violence is clearly relevant to a rental decision.
 A minor conviction from fifteen years ago is a very different matter and should be weighed accordingly.
 Document your reasoning either way.

 A police check is most defensible where there is a genuine and documented safety consideration that goes beyond standard tenancy risk.
 The clearest example is where the property owner lives on site with the tenant, or where tenants share facilities closely with vulnerable occupants.
-In these circumstances, a legitimate safety interest is easier to articulate and document.
 Even then, the same proportionality principles apply.
+If you manage share houses as part of a portfolio and want to incorporate police checks into your process, discuss the approach with a legal adviser familiar with WA tenancy and equal opportunity law before making it standard practice.

-What a professional property manager does that this tool cannot replicate
+What a professional PM does

 IP address conflict detection

-Discounted database access
+Wholesale database access

 Licensed property managers receive wholesale rates from Equifax, TICA, NTD and the major portals through volume agreements.
 A self-managing landlord pays retail, which is significantly higher per check.
 Running all the recommended checks through retail channels adds up quickly.